History of the Jews in Montenegro

+The history of the Jews of Montenegro dates back to the times when that area was connected to the division of the Roman Empire between Roman and Byzantine rule.
+As a relatively young country, modern-day Montenegro has a young Jewish community, which is one of the smallest and youngest in the world.
+The 2007 Montenegrin Statistical Yearbook lists 12 Jews in the country, spread across nine towns.

 History

 The history of Jews in the area of today's Montenegro has not been sufficiently explored.
 The research was fragmentary as part of other scientific treatments.

 The history of Jews in these areas lasts for two millennia.
 Their first traces appear in the ancient Duklja, whose ruins are located in the immediate vicinity of the center of Podgorica, the capital of today's Montenegro.
 This very important urban center of the Roman province Prevalitane, which in its zenith counted over 70,000 inhabitants in its necropolises, reveals the grave places that archaeologists have established that they belonged to the Jews, which is not at all odd if one takes into account the size and importance of Duklja as military, commercial and administrative center until its destruction in a devastating earthquake.